 Status: NV-5 was selected as the design consultant.
 Project kickoff was held on September 30, 2020.
 Site visits for all of the vaults were conducted in October 2020.
 A preliminary design report was received in November 2020 and review by staff.
 This project is divided into two phases.
 Phase 1 is the fast track abandonment of four vaults on the OC-44 Pipeline prior to the OC Feeder import line being taken out of service by Metropolitan Water District (Met) from September 15, 2021-June 15, 2022.
 Phase 2 is the abandonment of three unused pressure relief stations and rehabilitation or abandonment of three interties.
 Fast track design of the Phase 1 vaults is in process.
-Phase 1 80% design is expected by March 1, 2021.
+Phase 1 80% design was received on March 3, 2021, and is being reviewed by staff.
 Phase 2 is on hold pending decisions on the need for the interties.
-(2/21/21)
+(3/21/21)

-Water Quality Call Report January 2021
+Water Quality Call Report February 2021